A priori estimates for the 3D compressible free-boundary Euler equations with surface tension in the case of a liquid: Introduction

 \end{theorem}

 The dependence of $T_*$ and $C_*$ on a higher norm on the boundary $\Ga_1$ comes from the usual problems caused by the moving boundary in free-boundary problems.
 The technical difficulties leading to the necessity of including such higher norm are similar to those in \cite{IgorMihaelaSurfaceTension} (see Section~\ref{section_time_zero} and Remark~\ref{remark_extra_regularity} below).
 The assumption on $(\Delta \dive v_0 )\srest \Ga_1$ is technical.
 It can be understood as a consequence of the fact that our techniques generalize methods previously applied to incompressible fluids in \cite{DisconziKukavicaIncompressible}, where of course the condition is immediately satisfied as $\dive v_0 = 0$ then.
 A regularity condition on the normal derivatives of the normal component of $v_0$ would suffice, but the assumption on $(\Delta \dive v_0 )\srest \Ga_1$ is simpler to state.
+We remark that control of $\curl v$ in $H^{2.5+}$ follows from an argument similar to \cite{KukavicaTuffahaVicol-3dFreeEuler} combined with a simple estimate for the divergence which is omitted here.

 Without attempting to be exhaustive, we now briefly review the literature on problem (\ref{Lagrangian_free_Euler_system}), and it is instructive to first recall some results for the incompressible free-boundary Euler equations.